olivercareyncl/Data-Science-Portfolio/House Prices - Advanced Regression Analysis/README.md

    - Used **Root Mean Squared Error (RMSE)** to evaluate model performance.
    - Applied logarithmic transformations to the target variable (`SalePrice`) for better handling of skewed distribution.
    - Final Kaggle score: **0.14507**.

-## Models Used

-- **Random Forest Regressor**: A powerful ensemble learning method.
-- **Gradient Boosting Regressor**: Another ensemble learning model that builds trees sequentially to minimize the error.

-## Evaluation

-The evaluation metric used in the Kaggle competition is **Root Mean Squared Logarithmic Error (RMSLE)**.
-This accounts for both prediction error and logarithmic scaling to handle skewed target variables effectively.

 ## How to Run the Project